jonaden94/hpc_guide/1_setup/setup_doc.md

 ```
 bash 1_setup/modify_bashrc.sh
 ```
-* When you open a new shell session now, you should see that the visual appearance of your shell prompt changed (to the better).
+* Open a new shell session now.
+You should see that the visual appearance of your shell prompt changed (to the better).

 # 2. Installing miniforge